History (HST) courses

 A study of World History since 1600 C.E. beginning with the age of science and the Enlightenment's global impact to the most current global history.
 International/Intercultural component.

-CBE.
+Credit By Examination.
 Modernization of the United States and its role in the world affairs from the late 19th Century to the present, with emphasis on industrialization and urbanization and their impact on socioeconomic and international developments.
-Additional course work will be required for the students taking this as an Honors course, and a 'B' grade or higher must be earned in order for the student to receive an Honors designation.
+Additional course work will be required for the students taking this as an Honors course, and a grade of B or better must be earned in order for the student to receive an Honors designation.

 HST 197 Special Topics in History